Using repeaters in Design Studio

 "The product images and names are missing, but the layout shows up"

-You have likely placed a repeater and added product references, but forgot to set up personalized fields.
+You've likely placed a repeater and added product references, but forgot to set up personalized fields.
 Go back to the module and map each element (image, title, price) to the corresponding field from the data source.

 "I connected a promotion data source, but I can only see the number of promotions"